sharetribe/flex-docs/src/docs/tutorial-transaction-process/add-email-notification/index.md

 <extrainfo title="Add new text sections in the email template">

-You can modify the text content of the emails in Flex Console.
+You can modify the text content of the emails in Sharetribe Console.
 However, if you want to add a completely new text section, you can add it using the same helper `{{t}}` that is used across the template.

 The structure of the helper is as follows: